Markall201/Markall201.github.io/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### `npm run deploy` will push a deployment build commit to gh-pages branch, enabling the website to update
+### `npm run deploy` will build and push a deployment commit to the gh-pages branch, updating and publishing the website.
+The gh-pages branch will contain the deployment version of the website for GitHub Pages.
+You don't need to manually do anything to that branch, just run the above command to update it automatically.